Sharp Compet 241 Electronic Desktop Calculator

 Electronically, the machine is part of Sharp's second-generation of desktop calculators utilizing MOS (Metal-Oxide Semiconductor) integrated circuit technology.
 The IC's are predominantly manufactured by NEC, with a few Hitachi-made parts sprinkled about.
 Two of the Hitachi parts are from Hitachi's HD-31xx series of IC's, Hitachi's first series of PMOS IC's developed specifically for use in calculator applications.
 The remaining few Hitachi parts are from the earlier HD-7xx series.
 The majority of the 53 integrated circuits in the machine are from NEC's second-generation uPD-1xx series of small and medium-scale MOS IC's.
 All of the NEC integrated circuits are in plastic dual-inline packages, while the Hitachi HD-31xx series parts are in ceramic dual-inline packages, and the HD7xx-series chips are in can-type packages.
 Date codes on the IC's and other components indicate that the machine was manufactured sometime in the early part of 1971.
 A date code stamped on the upper part of the cabinet indicates a manufacture date of 12/12/1970.

 The Main Circuit Board

 Click Image to View Larger Version

 The calculator logic is contained on two circuit boards arranged in the bottom part of the machine, stacked one atop another, with a metal frame that separates and provides mounting points for the boards.
-The main (bottom) board containes 38 IC's and only 12 transistors, along with a substantial complement of capacitors, resitors and diodes.
+The main (bottom) board contains 38 IC's and only 12 transistors, along with a substantial complement of capacitors, resistors and diodes.
 However, the discrete component count is quite reduced from the Compet 22 and earlier bipolar IC-based Compet 31/32 calculators.
 This board has two edge connectors at one end.
 One connector provides connections for the display subsystem, and the other connector provides power and signals from the keyboard assembly.

 The Display Circuit Board